 Providing the best environment for success

-The Atlanta Speech School’s audiology staff allows us to provide Hamm Center students the services they need to achieve their potential.
-The Hamm Center’s educational audiologist supports hearing technology and conducts assessments to ensure each child has full access to sound.
-Throughout the Hamm Center, state-of-the-art assistive listening devices are used to assure an optimal listening experience.
+The Atlanta Speech School’s audiology staff allows the Hamm Center to provide students the services they need to achieve their potential.
+The Hamm Center’s educational audiologist supports hearing technology and conducts assessments to ensure each child has full access to all speech sounds.
+Throughout the Hamm Center, state-of-the-art assistive listening devices (remote microphone technology and sound field systems) are used to assure optimal listening experiences.

 SUPPORT THE KATHERINE HAMM CENTER